KsMariia/EpiSignal/README.md

 <img width="1646" height="1158" alt="Overall_before_after_wLetters (1)-1" src="https://github.com/user-attachments/assets/3296f3ff-3c53-47f9-80a6-2c7394455910" />

 On the picture above you can see the densities of log-transformed counts for the samples of mRNA-seq, ATAC-seq, and H3K4me2 ChIP-seq data in CD8+ T cells used in the original publication before (A, B, C, respectively) and after (D, E, F, respectively) EpiSignal filtering and normalisation.
+Bimodal distribution of the unfiltered data represents (A, B, C) corresponds to the two 'on' and 'off' categories, which transformes into just one filtered 'signal' peak centered at 0 after filtering and normalisation (D, E, F).

 # Dependencies